Mr Philippe de Rosnay is a Consultant Gynaecologist at New Victoria Hospital.

 Following his general medical training, Mr. de Rosnay moved to the United Kingdom where he embarked on specialist training in Obstetrics & Gynaecology in the North West Thames area of London.
 This involved rotating through a number of prestigious hospitals including St. Mary’s, Queen Charlotte’s, West Middlesex, Hillingdon and Watford.
 He completed his specialist training in 2010.

-After completing his specialist training he moved to Australia and underwent a 2-year fellowship in advanced laparoscopic surgery at the Sydney Women’s EndoSurgery Centre.
+After completing his specialist training he moved to Australia and underwent a 2-year fellowship in advanced laparoscopic (key-hole) surgery at the Sydney Women’s EndoSurgery Centre.
 He became a Fellow of the Royal Australian and New Zealand College of Obstetricians & Gynaecologists.